Organizational Physics: The Structural Forces Governing How Organizations Actually Behave

 Note: Each portion is being published weekly, and will be updated here as each piece becomes available.

 The Doctrine is structural architecture for leadership systems.
 It is not advice.
 It is not philosophy.
-It is a framework for understanding why systems behave the way they do — and what it takes to prevent them from drifting toward collapse.
+It is a set of structural constraints that prevent systems from drifting toward collapse.

-It is governed by a single mechanic: *Incentives Govern Behavior.*
+It is governed by a single mechanic: incentives govern behavior, always.

 Everything else follows from that.